 Lenders look at overdue payments negatively.
 However, they’ll view someone with a past repossession who has since financially recovered in a more positive light.
 Moving forward, it’s essential that you make any payments on time.

 A lender will look not just at your repossession but at your recent financial history while accessing your suitability for a mortgage.
 This means that your current finances need to be tidy.
 If you can't pay your bills on time, do what you can.
 It’s more important to pay something than nothing at all.

-At Haysto, we work with specialist brokers and lenders who specialise in offering mortgages to people with bad credit.
-If you have a poor credit score and are looking for the right mortgage, we can help.
-Get in touch with us.
+At Haysto, we specialise in finding mortgages for people with bad credit.
+If you have a poor credit score and need a mortgage, get in touch to find out your options.

 Lenders require evidence to access your suitability for a mortgage, regardless of whether you have had a repossession or not.
 Above all, lenders look for people who are stable and can therefore be relied upon to repay any debts.
 If you experience frequent changes of address, lenders may assume that you're unreliable and are unable to meet your credit repayments.